brillozon/dynamodb/README.md

 > ```docker pull brillozon/dynamodb```

+The local DynamoDB instance can be explored interactively using the shell at location: http://localhost:8000/shell.

 ### Build

 Build an image:

 > ```docker-compose build```

-The image is based on an Alpine version of JRE 8.
-This reduces the built image size to under 100MB (approximately 84MB).
+THe image is based on the JRE 8 base image.
+An attempt was made to use the Alpine JRE 8 base image, but the DynamoDB code does not run correctly.
+This will require additional investigation.
+It is likely that additional packages need to be installed to the Alpine image.

 The default command is set to use the default port and place the code and data into named volumes of the image.